 Mechanical loading and Genetic susceptibility to Osteoarthritis

-Our research has now identified specific components of joint use that produce trauma to initiate the osteoarthritis process and the extent to which genetically-prone mice develop osteoarthritis due to the inheritance of speedy deterioration.
+Our research has now pinpointed specific components of joint use that produce trauma to initiate osteoarthritis.
+We have found in osteoarthritis-prone mice that mechanical stressors accumulation close to the articular surface in response to physiological patterns of joint loading, which are instead transferred to more distant joint sites in joints that age healthily.
+Our work has also made significant advances in identifying the specific gene polymorphisms that may underpin the extent to which genetically-prone mice develop osteoarthritis due to speedy deterioration.
 This research has been conducted to provide a clearer idea of how the development of osteoarthritis might therefore be limited, benefiting human and veterinary patients by identifying the activities that should be avoided to restrict osteoarthritis onset.

-Our work has also provided new approaches to control and monitor osteoarthritis.
+Our work has provided new approaches to control and monitor osteoarthritis.
 This has created a framework in which future studies might become more refined and also sophisticated enough to allow us to address how genetics and joint use/overuse interact to produce osteoarthritis – a major question in our field.
-Our research has achieved these advances in part by using ultra-sophisticated imaging techniques to visualise very small mouse joints and so size is no longer a limitation.
+We have achieved these advances in part by using high resolution imaging techniques to visualise very small mouse joints and so size is no longer a limitation (see Figure 1).
 This advance has meant that new questions with greater relevance to osteoarthritis in human and veterinary patients can be addressed, that couldn’t possibly have been addressed before.

-Our multi-disciplinary research combined cutting-edge imaging using electron ‘beaming’, creation of ‘virtual’ computer models of tiny joints, classic bioengineering to measure stresses/strains at opposed joint surfaces, and also a new mouse knee joint mechanical loading model.
-It has also made use of a mouse with a inherited predisposition to spontaneous osteoarthritis.
+Our multi-disciplinary research combined cutting-edge imaging using electron ‘beam’, creation of ‘virtual’ computer models of tiny joints, classic bioengineering to measure stresses/strains at opposed joint surfaces, and also a new mouse knee mechanical loading model.
+It has also made use of a mouse with an inherited predisposition to spontaneous osteoarthritis; this has already been used to test new ideas about the mechanistic origins of articular cartilage deterioration.
+These exciting studies show that we can slow of osteoarthritis development with a systemically administered compound which both ‘homes’ to the joint and is only ‘liberated’ in osteoarthritic environments to exert its osteoarthritis-sparing effects.

 We remain hopeful that these novel approaches will identify better ways to avoid the detrimental effects of mechanical joint function and that they will provide insights into the types of stimuli that are beneficial in human and animal joint health.